When your little one reaches four months old, it’s likely people will start asking if they’re eating solid foods yet.

 - Good head control and neck control

-- Ability to sit unsupported (or with little support) in high chair
+- Ability to sit unsupported (or with little support) in a high chair.

 - Loss of tongue thrust reflex (no longer pushes food out of the mouth with the tongue)

 - Showing an interest in what you are eating.

 - Opening the mouth when offered food on a baby spoon.

 - Picking up soft foods and putting them in the mouth.

 Some babies might not be ready at 6 months, and this is normal.

 Which baby food should I introduce first?

 One of the most important reasons your baby should start solids around 6 months of age is to prevent iron deficiency.